HITK-TECH-Community/Community-Website/README.md

 ## Testing Credentials

-The admin credentials to login to the admin dashboard are given below -
+The dummy admin credentials to login to the admin dashboard are given below -

 ```
 {